roubles/macmounter/README.md

 ## Starting

-You may startup macmount using the commandline:
+The macmounter service will start when it is installed.
+But you can manually startup macmounter using the commandline:
 ```
 launchctl load -w ~/Library/LaunchAgents/com.irouble.macmounter.plist
 ```